default-services/login-template/README.md

 }
 ```

-You will also need to enable [Firebase Authentication](https://firebase.google.com/docs/auth) and [Firebase Realtime Database](https://firebase.google.com/docs/database) in your project, if you haven't already.
-You will also need to [set the read/write permissions](https://firebase.google.com/docs/database/security/get-started#access_your_rules).
+You will also need to enable [Firebase Authentication](https://firebase.google.com/docs/auth) and [Firebase Realtime Database](https://firebase.google.com/docs/database) in your project, if you haven't already, as well as [set the read/write permissions](https://firebase.google.com/docs/database/security/get-started#access_your_rules).
 This is used to create, store, and delete usernames.
 <br><br>